haberdashPI/empriser/plans.md

 2. be able to save a view as an image (using .toDataURL())

+# Stage 4: more improved world map generation

+Anything I didn't finish in stage two, I now finalize here.

-# Stage 4: simple location generation
+# Stage 5: simple location generation

 In this stage I create a method to generate cities and dungeons on the map.

-# Stage 5: detailed location generation
+# Stage 6: detailed location generation

 In this stage I make it possible to zoom in to a particular city or dungeons and generate details of that location.

+# Stage 7: improved graphics

+In this final stage I improve the graphics for location and dungeon generation.